-We study letter J during Easter so we made this bag to put our Easter eggs in but you can make them any time of the year and have a jelly bean hunt to reinforce letter J recognition.
-It would be fun to get a variety of jelly belly flavors and have a jellybean tasting.
+We study letter J during Easter so we made this bag to put our Easter eggs in.
+Have a jelly bean hunt to reinforce letter J recognition.
+Or get a variety of jelly belly flavors and have a jellybean tasting activity.

 "Jj" is for Jellybean Painting